-Adherence to these requirements is required for all projects receiving financing.
+This document is not intended to limit the designers' creativity to any particular solution, instead, it is intended to promote and assist in the development of well-designed, quality, affordable housing in a cost-effective manner.
+Designers and development teams are encouraged to find innovative and creative design solutions to affordable housing projects.
 Staff will work with all project teams to ensure compliance during all phases of review described herein, and that the values expressed in the Architectural Design Requirements are realized in completed work.

-Within the project, the design of the Special Needs and affordable units shall not be any different than other project units.
+Within a given project, the design of the Special Needs and affordable units shall not be any different than other project units.
 The quality of spaces and materials, number and size of rooms, amount of closet space, amenities available, etc., shall be the same regardless of the population served.